asifkd012020/open-itg-aws_runbooks/cloudtrail/Runbook.md

 ### 2. Cloudtrail Logs are Centrally Managed
-CG currently manages all CloudTrails centrally and due to this standard, standalone CloudTrails should be avoided as all logs will already be forwarded to the central collection point in the **Security Foundations Account**, and forwarded on to splunk for archiving.
+CG currently manages all CloudTrails centrally and due to this standard, standalone CloudTrails should be avoided as all logs will already be forwarded to the central collection point in the **Capgroup Organization Account**, and forwarded on to splunk for archiving.

 `This rest of this Section will be updated soon.`